cilium/cilium/examples/kubernetes/connectivity-check/README.md

   for various connectivity checks at different layers and using different features.
 L7 policy checks are defined in `proxy.cue` and not `policy.cue`.
-* `*_tool.cue`: Various CLI tools for listing and generating the YAML definitons used above.
+* `*_tool.cue`: Various CLI tools for listing and generating the YAML definitions used above.
 For more information, run `make help` in this directory.

 For more information, see https://github.com/cilium/cilium/pull/12599 .